-- 1. develop your knowledge, skills and understanding of what it means to be a professional in school; - 2. engage in practical and theoretical enquiry as a key element in your development as a teacher: - 3. reflect on and take responsibility for your own professional development; - 4. have the necessary experiences to meet the Standards for Qualified Teacher Status; - 5. be able to respond proactively and positively to change and thus enabled to make informed contributions to education; - 6. develop your language skills in French or Spanish and your ability to teach a modern language to young children.
+- 1. develop your knowledge, skills and understanding of what it means to be a professional in school; - 2. engage in practical and theoretical enquiry as a key element in your development as a teacher: - 3. reflect on and take responsibility for your own professional development; - 4. have the necessary experiences to meet the Standards for Qualified Teacher Status; - 5. be able to respond proactively and positively to change and thus enabled to make informed contributions to education; - 6. develop your ability to read and write critically at Masters Level; - 7. develop your language skills in French or Spanish and your ability to teach a modern language to young children.